The following lines are from "Branching Streams Flow in the Darkness" by Shunryu Suzuki, the founder of Zen Center in San Francisco.

 Disparaging, and disdaining, are emotional if immature ways of disavowing or rejecting.
 As an early part of developing an adult ego, we increasingly differentiate and eventually separate ourselves from our child-like dependence on adults.
 Each source, and each teaching, are fraught with contradictions and denials, as well as with alternate interpretations and translations from competing teleologies.
 What once seemed like truth later proves laden with contradictions, if not falsehoods.
 Through disdainment and disparagement we naturally reject it, and a lot more besides, sometimes regrettably with hatred and resentment of what we once believed.

-As one matures, it's natural to go beyond one's parents (and human to go around them, so as not to hurt).
+As one matures, it's natural to go beyond one's parents (and humane to go around them rather than harming them).
 Teachers are transcended when one masters their arts, authorities when one transcends their spheres, and laws of nations when one assumes responsible for the rights of all beings, and the earth.
-But even this pales alongside the consciousness within our universe.

 Ownership and Ego summarizes the ego's process of encapsulating our normal thoughts and emotions in self-serving ways, that ultimately distort our perceptions of reality, and of ourselves.
 Disowning may be a necessary part of reversing or countering the ego's dominance, in returning ourselves to ourselves.

 Relationships fostered by mutual attachments and aversions may need to be disolved.
 Practice tends to dissolve some habits, reaching ultimately deep into one's mind, both conscious and unconscious.
 Even neurosis, and their emotional underpinnings, can ultimately be reached, but not necessarily dissolved, as discussed in Getting Better.
 Clearly the minds of many teachers of meditation have been transformed through their background of intensive training.
-The book "Zen and the Brain" explores this thesis in some depth, and lists many tests that might be done to validate it to science.
+The book "Zen and the Brain" explores this thesis in some depth, and lists many tests that might be done to validate emotional and mental reformations attained through practice.